curl/everything-curl/libcurl-proxies.md

 ### Proxy environment variables

-If no proxy option has been set, libcurl will check for the existence of specially-named environment variables before it performs its transfer to see if a proxy is requested to get used.
+If no proxy option has been set, libcurl will check for the existence of specially named environment variables before it performs its transfer to see if a proxy is requested to get used.

 You can specify the proxy by setting a variable named `[scheme]_proxy` to hold